-Artists Anonymous’ Alexander Parsonage argues Arts Council England should use the Crowd Funding Model to give control of arts subsidy back to the people.
+Artists Anonymous’ Alexander Parsonage argues Arts Council England could use the Crowd Funding Model to give control of arts subsidy back to the people.

 As anyone involved in funding for the arts will know the big new development has been the emergence of so called ‘Crowd Funding’ websites.
 The basic concept is simple – rather than seeking large sums of money from a single source, they ask a large number of people for a smaller amount.
 The website which pioneered this concept was the US based ‘Kick Starter’.